-She swayed and hummed a little, remembering the final notes of the sonata as she stepped up to the bar just outside the concert hall.
+She swayed and hummed a little, rehearsing the final notes of the sonata as she stepped up to the bar just outside the concert hall.
 “A glass of Chardonnay,” she was saying to the bartender when suddenly he was there at her shoulder.

 “Pinot.
 Pinot Noir.”
 He rested his right hand on the counter as he spoke.